-- Certain foreign nationals with authorization to enter Canada such as international students with study permits can enter Canada.
-See the full list below.
+- Certain foreign nationals with authorization such as international students and healthcare workers may be allowed to enter Canada.
+See the full list here.

 Fully Vaccinated Travelers Are Exempt from Quarantine

 - As of July 5, Canada ended the mandatory 14-day quarantine requirement for fully vaccinated travellers entering Canada.
 Please note that special measures still apply and only those permitted may enter Canada.